 Bulletproof Whey Protein is NOT the best supplement for those who want to build muscle.
 It just doesn’t have enough protein!
 However, what it will do is provide the nutrients your body needs to fight off disease.

-The addition of coconut oil and bovine colostrum make this supplement an immune-friendly, heart-smart option.
+The addition of coconut oil and bovine colostrum makes this supplement an immune-friendly, heart-smart option.
 It’s definitely pricey, so you’d do well to consider other options before buying this one.
 Those with very sensitive taste buds may find it’s not an easy protein powder to swallow.

 Health enthusiast, runner, protein nut.
 Owen likes to write about protein, particularly alternatve supplementation and supplement comparisons.